NBA play-in tournament

-The NBA Play-In Tournament is the preliminary National Basketball Association (NBA) postseason tournament.
-It determines the final two playoff seeds in the Eastern Conference and Western Conference and is played immediately prior to the NBA Playoffs, which is the main tournament of the postseason and regarded by the league as separate from the Play-In Tournament.
+The NBA play-in tournament is the preliminary National Basketball Association (NBA) postseason tournament.
+It determines the final two playoff seeds in the Eastern Conference and Western Conference and is played immediately prior to the NBA playoffs, which is the main tournament of the postseason and regarded by the league as separate from the play-in tournament.
 Teams finishing the regular season in positions 7 through 10 in the standings for each conference compete to determine the number 7 and 8 seeds in each conference's bracket tournament.

 Format

 Original format

 On June 4, 2020, the NBA Board of Governors approved the first ever play-in game for the 2019–20 season.
 The game was part of the NBA's plans for a bubble as part of its return to play during the COVID-19 pandemic.
-If the 8 and 9 seeds in either conference were within four games of each other, the two seeds would play each other in a play-in game.
-If the 8 seed won the game, it would advance to the playoffs.
-If the 9 seed won, a second game would be played.
-Only if the 9 seed won the second game would it advance to the playoffs.
+If the 8 and 9 seeds in either conference were within four games of each other, the two seeds would play each other in up to two play-in games.
+If the 8 seed won the first game, it would advance to the playoffs.
+If the 9 seed won the first game, a second game would be played.
+The winner of the second game would advance to the playoffs.

 Current format

-On November 19, 2020, the NBA Board of Governors approved a format for the 2020–21 season to have a playoff Play-In Tournament involving the teams that ranked 7th through 10th in each conference.
+On November 19, 2020, the NBA Board of Governors approved a format for the 2020–21 season to have a playoff play-in tournament involving the teams that ranked 7th through 10th in each conference.
 On July 22, 2022, the NBA Board of Governors made this format permanent.

 The format is similar to the first two rounds of the Page–McIntyre system for a four-team playoff.
-The 9th place team hosts the 10th place team in an elimination game.
-The 7th hosts the 8th place team in the double-chance game, with the winner advancing as the 7-seed.
-The loser of this game then hosts the winner of the elimination game between the 9th and 10th place teams to determine the 8-seed.
+The 9th-place team hosts the 10th-place team, with the loser being eliminated.
+The 7th place team hosts the 8th place team in the double-chance game, with the winner advancing as the new 7-seed.
+The loser of the 7/8 game hosts the winner of the 9/10 game, with the winner receiving the new 8-seed.
 The NBA's regular playoff format then proceeds as normal.
+Furthermore, the winner of the match between the loser of the 7/8 game and the winner of the 9/10 game always plays on day 2 of the NBA playoffs to allow that team at least a day of rest.

 The current bracket structure in each conference is as follows: